Alfred Health runs the premier training program in Emergency Medicine at The Alfred and Sandringham Hospitals.

 The Alfred Hospital is a major adult tertiary referral hospital and provides a state service for Adult Trauma, Burns, Critical Neurosurgery, Cystic Fibrosis, Heart and Lung Transplants, HIV Medicine, Hyperbaric Medicine, Adult Haematological Malignancies and Haemophilia.

 The Australasian College for Emergency Medicine (ACEM) accredits training at the E&TC for two years.
-There are highly valued external rotations to ICU, Trauma Services, General Medicine and Anaesthetics with additional external rotations available including the Royal Eye and Ear Hospital, and Cabrini Hospital ICU .
-There is a highly successful Primary & Fellowship ACEM Training Program held every Tuesday morning at The Alfred.
+There are highly valued external rotations to ICU, Trauma Services, General Medicine and Anaesthetics with additional external rotations available including the Royal Eye and Ear Hospital, and Cabrini Hospital ED and ICU .
+There is a highly successful Primary & Fellowship ACEM Training Program held every Friday morning at The Alfred.
 It is coordinated through both campuses, and all trainees are rostered to attend.
-There are also extensive research activities and support available for trainees.
+Alfred Health also offers an extensive emergency medicine research program with support available for trainees.
 This is coordinated by Associate Prof Dev Mitra (Dept of Epidemiology & Preventive Medicine, Monash University).

 Sandringham ED is accredited by ACEM for 12 months of advanced training as an urban district hospital, including paediatric logbook training.
-There are approximately 33,000 attendances with a large number of paediatric cases, acute adult medicine, surgery, obstetrics and orthopaedics.
+There are approximately 33,000 annual attendances with a large number of paediatric cases, acute adult medicine, surgery, obstetrics & gynaecology and orthopaedics.
+The introduction of an Urgent Care Centre towards the middle of 2014 will most likely see the attendances change in future.

-The hospital has a strong educational focus for all levels of trainees.
-The program has structured teaching sessions, bed-side tuition and formal assessment.
-Trainees are expected to develop an individualised learning program for the term.
-The structured program includes neonatal, paediatric and adult resuscitation.
+The hospital has a strong educational focus for all levels of trainees with specific focus on neonatal, paediatric and adult resuscitation.
 The ED provides the critical care support and MET team for the hospital, giving trainees ample opportunity to hone their resuscitation skills.

 For further information regarding the Alfred Health positions, please contact Dr de Villiers Smit (Director of Emergency Services for Alfred Health) on (03) 9076 2782 or email D.Smit@alfred.org.au .